ariatemplates/at-diff/README.md

 You can also use the following options:

 * `--open` Open the html file in a browser when the comparison is done.
 This is only taken into account if the `--html-output` option is used.
-* `--json-beautify` This option can be used to beautify the output
+* `--json-beautify` This option can be used to beautify the output.
 * `--console-output` This option can be used to display the resulting json file on the console.
+* `--deterministic-output` This option can be used to produce a file that is easier to compare with other files of the same kind (with classic diff tools): the resulting json file contains meaningful ids instead of sequential ones and json keys are sorted so that the order in which files are compared does not impact the output.
+When this option is present, the output file is significantly larger and maybe a bit slower to generate.

 It is also possible to parse and immediately compare in one command: